Future Farm Main Dairy Unit operates commercially to provide a platform for teaching and research.

-The main dairy unit provides accommodation for 400 cows.
+The main dairy unit provides accommodation for over 400 cows.
 Cows are milked in a 40-point GEA internal rotary parlour with computerised cow identification that records data such as milk yields and monitors cow activity for oestrus detection.
-One rotation of the 40-point parlour takes eight to twelve minutes and the target annual yield for the unit is 10,000l/cow, milked three times a day.
+One rotation of the 40-point parlour takes eight to twelve minutes and the target annual yield for the unit is 13,700l/cow, milked three times a day.

 The operators work from the inside of the circular pit enabling them to see all the cows easily and it is an ideal layout for teaching purposes.
 The farm supports student activities on a daily basis from Rural Skills Sessions and HRP students to PhD projects.
 The unit also features a parlour viewing gallery and modern cow housing.

-Cow Manager, a management system, is used for heat detection, rumination and eating times as well as providing an early warning system for sub-clinical disease detection.
-Alongside this will be Bovisync for every day, cloud-based data recording.
+All cows wear ID pedometers for the parlour and have 'Cow Manager' ear tags, which is a management tool used for detecting when the animal is in heat, rumination and eating times as well as providing an early warning system for sub-clinical disease detection.
 This will allow fellow colleagues and students across the entire campus access to live data for all dairy cows.

 The Environmental Sustainability groups were formed in 2021 and the dairy unit is a proud contributor to the development and research behind these groups.